 What are proteins? note They are biomolecules that perform functions in the cell.
 Proteins are the physical or chemical engines of the cell and participate in virtually every process in the cell.
 They start as a long chain of amino acids assembled in a specific sequence from the instructions in a gene.
 After a specific chain is assembled, the protein is folded into a specific three-dimensional shape that will enable it to perform functions.

 Proteins come in different sizes, but are commonly several hundred amino acids long.
 The correctness of their assembly is critical to their functionality.
 We know this because mutations that change the sequence in a protein consistently result in broken functions.
-Are there lots of sequence combinations that turn out to be useful, or however are useful protein sequences rare?
+Are there lots of sequence combinations that turn out to be useful proteins?
+Or, are useful protein sequences rare?
 We will look at this question in two ways.

 One study looking at this question constructed proteins of random sequence and tested them for a minimal function note.

-The simple test of functionality that was used was if the random protein would attach itself to another important molecule called ATP.
+A simple test of functionality was used: they considered it functional if the random protein would attach itself to another important molecule called ATP.
 Of the initial random proteins, only 0.1% would bind to ATP.
 This means that this very primitive functionality existed in only 1 of 1000.
 (And all the 999 rest had no function.)
 If our organism requiring a minimum of 256 genes had proteins that were each only this rare, then the probability of randomly finding a complete set of genes that would make the necessary functional proteins would be at least (1/1000)^256 which is 1 out of 1e768.
 This unfortunately is 625 orders of magnitude too rare for the universe’s total probabilistic search resources. note.

 The universe has 1e143 chances to find life.
 However, the likelihood of finding life by the measure here is 1 out of 1e768.
 (That is 1 followed by 768 zeros!)
 This gap is 768 - 143 = 625 orders of magnitude.
+(That is 1 followed by 625 zeros!)
 It is 1e625 times too improbable to have happened.

 Another way of studying this is to see how many mutations a protein can withstand before it looses its intended functionality.
 A couple of studies using this method note came to the similar conclusion that the rarity of properly working functional proteins is on the order of 1 out of 1e77. note Our theoretical all-searching universe at best then has the probabilistic resources to only ever find one isolated functional protein.
 Two coordinated functional proteins, however, are 11 orders of magnitude too improbable to ever be found. note And we know that most of the elementary functions of life for all organisms happen in complex coordinated systems, requiring the coordination of more than just two proteins. note